 - experimental form factors (folding in three places).

-In the past three years, manufacturers have made significant progress in enhancing the reliability of flexible displays.
-While the first models raised justified doubts about their durability, modern devices can withstand hundreds of thousands of folding-unfolding cycles without noticeable damage.
+In the last three years, manufacturers have made significant progress in enhancing the reliability of flexible displays.
+While the first models raised justified doubts about durability, modern devices can withstand hundreds of thousands of folding-unfolding cycles without noticeable damage.

 Barriers to Mass Adoption